1. Brief description

 2.2 Flicker percent

-The specification of the flicker percentage has been shown to be highly meaningful.
+The specification of the flicker percentage is widely used (e.g. IEEE 1789) and is also referred to as Modulation Depth.
 It indicates the magnitude (relative to the amplitude) of the waveform.
-The value lies between 0 and 1 or 0% and 100%, respectively.
-0% signifies a pure DC waveform and 100% a pure AC waveform.
+The value ranges between 0% and 100%, with 0% signifying a pure DC waveform and 100% a pure AC waveform.
 This value has no implications on the duty cycle of the signal.

 Shown below is a graphical representation of the flicker percent computation: